ilyaonishenko/javascript/readme.txt

-don't know what to write here :(
+really don't know what to write here :(